Pravokotnik/ouizapiski/predavanja-UZ.md

 + continue until a single region remains
 + from each merged region generate a bounding box
 + high recall, object-category sgnostic, basis for newer computationallty-heavy detectors

+## A modern approach

+#### End-to-end feature (and classifier) learning

+We train a neural network - for an input image we predict the probability of some output.
+We use gradient descent for adjusting the weights.

+**Convolutional NNS** &rarr; goal is to gradually decrease spatial size ($W \times H$) and increase the depth.
+The basic building blocks:
++ convolutional layer (convolute)
++ nonlinear layer - RELU: implement nonlinear feature transformations, we need specific form for backpropagation to work
++ pooling layer: implements downsamppling (reduce spatial resolution, increase receptive field - pixels that influence the neuron)
++ fully connected layer: maps the feature vector into the final prediction - a vector of probabilities

+CNN architecture contains feature extraction and a classifier.
+Learning means that we learn feature extraction and a classifier.
+CNNs became popular due to huge labelled datasets.
+Their speed is inversely proportional with the number of parameters and their accuracy is related to the network complexity.

+So far, we considered classifying the entire image, but many applications require more fine-grained classification - assigning a class label to each pixel.
+For that we use **semantic segmentation**.
+We apply CNNs to encode each pixel.

+**Box regression** is where region proposal generates approximate bounding box and the box regressor defines it.

+**RCNN** is a region based CNN.
+The slow version is consisted of region proposal, feature extraction, classification and bounding box regression.
+It is slow because each of the region proposals is processed independently by the CNN.
+We can improve it by sharing computations. **Fast RCNN** is consisted of feature extraction, region proposal which generates candidate regions ROIs, ROI pooling, classification and boundin box regression.
+The problem with fast RCNN is that region proposals have very poor recall and can be slow.
+We fix this with **faster RCNN**, which consists of feature extraction, region proposal network RPN, ROI pooling, classification and bounding box regression.
+RPN is a small neural network that slides over the feature map and predicts region proposals and objectness scores.
+It uses anchor boxes to generate proposals.
+We can extend faster RCNN with **mask RCNN**, which adds a brach for predicting segmentation masks on each ROI, which allows the network to perform both object detection and instance segmentation at the same time.